tiemouie01/tiemouie01/README.md

 - 👋 Hi, I'm Timothy Miamba
 - 👀 I’m interested in web development, mobile app development, machine learning and network technologies.
 - 🌱 I’m currently learning fullstack web development with JavaScript, and backend web development with the django framework in Python.
-- 💞️ I’m looking to collaborate on web and mobile projects.
+- 💞️ I’m looking to collaborate on web and mobile app projects.
 - 📫 How to reach me: timal0361@gmail.com

 <!---